The Private Rented Sector - Raising the Bar

 - Electrical Safety Standards in the Private Rented Sector – Working Group Report

 The rules cover everything from gas, fire and electrical safety requirements, Right to Rent checks, tenancy deposit protection, consent to let from mortgage providers, Energy Performance Certificates (EPC), tenancy agreements, and the law on access and notice periods to name but a few.
 Selling property seems perfectly simple in comparison!

 One thing I will never understand is why, when property is for most people their most valuable asset, so many Landlords base their choice of Agent on price and not on quality of service.
 You wouldn’t choose the cheapest nursery for your child so why choose the cheapest agent?

 And therein lies the problem.
-Sajid Javid’s opening comments in the Draft Tenant Fees Bill state that the ban will “sharpen and increase letting agents’ incentives to compete for landlords’ business, resulting in a better and more transparent service for everyone”.
-I don’t agree.
-The market is already very competitive and the unintended consequence of the fee ban is that agents will be forced to look for other ways to meet the shortfall.
-Higher levels of service come at a cost and this should be recognised.
+Sajid Javid’s opening comments in the Draft Tenant Fees Bill stated that the ban would “sharpen and increase letting agents’ incentives to compete for landlords’ business, resulting in a better and more transparent service for everyone”.
+I didn’t agree then, and I don’t agree now.
+The market is already very competitive and the unintended consequence of the fee ban are that agents are being forced to look for other ways to meet the shortfall.
+Higher levels of knowledge, skills and service come at a cost and this should be recognised.

 Owner, Piccolo Property Services